Royal Malaysian Air Force Volunteer Reserve: Relocation to Sendayan Air Base

-In line with the phased closure of Kuala Lumpur Air Base, all RMAF units stationed there began relocating to Sendayan Air Base from January 2018.
+In line with the phased closure of Kuala Lumpur Air Base, all RMAF units stationed there began relocating to RMAF Sendayan from January 2018.
 This relocation included the Air Force Reserve Headquarters and the RMAFVR, which were officially moved in November 2019.

 At Sendayan, the Air Force Reserve Headquarters and the RMAFVR was allocated approximately 40 acre for its garrison.
 The facilities include administrative and training blocks, a jungle survival training camp, a volleyball court, an obstacle and endurance course, and proximity to a shared parade ground used by other RMAF formations.

-Official renaming and future reforms
+Expansion and future reforms

-In 2024, the official Malay name of the RMAFVR was shortened from Pasukan Simpanan Sukarela Tentera Udara Diraja Malaysia (PSSTUDM) to Pasukan Simpanan Sukarela Tentera Udara (PSSTU), directly translated into English as Air Force Volunteer Reserve.
-This name change aligns with a planned reformation of the Air Force Reserve structure, scheduled to begin in 2025.
+Following a period of downsizing, the Ministry of Defence has initiated plans to expand the reserve forces.
+This development aligns with the current "Total Defence" concept (Pertahanan Menyeluruh; HANRUH), which aims to increase the strength of the Malaysian Armed Forces Reserve to a level comparable to that of the regular forces by 2033.

+To achieve this objective, a restructuring of the Air Force Reserve began in 2025.
+By 2026, six new squadrons were established for the RMAFVR.
+These squadrons are distributed throughout Malaysia and serve as a primary mechanism for implementing the strategies outlined in the 2020 Defence White Paper and subsequent national security frameworks.
+These reforms are intended to bolster national readiness and ensure that the reserve component remains a resilient and responsive support element for the RMAF.

 Organisation and structure

 Current structure

-Following a downsizing exercise in 2019, the current structure of the Royal Malaysian Air Force Volunteer Reserve (RMAFVR) is as follows:
+Following a significant organisational downsizing in 2019, the current structure of the Air Force Reserve was formalised in 2026.